kieranknowles1/nixcfg/readme.md

   - `mkHost` - Create a host configuration, imports the configuration and hardware-configurations from `hosts/${name}`.

     The host will import all modules from `modules/nixos`, which can then be configured in the host's configuration.
+- `image`
+  - `fromHeif` - Convert a HEIF image to a PNG image losslessly.
+Returns the path to the PNG image.
 - `user`
   - `mkUser` - Create a user configuration, imports the configuration from `users/${name}.nix`.